Want to clean stuck-on gunk off your microwave without scrubbing? Just steam it away, the internet says.

 3. The outside of the microwave

 Here, I use birds-eye-cotton cloths and a multi-purpose cleaner.
 I give the outside one spritz and wipe it clean in seconds.

 While I’ve found rags and sponges clean the inside of a microwave equally well, birds-eye-cotton or microfiber is key on the outside.
 These types of fabrics effortlessly erase greasy fingerprints and other smudges from shiny surfaces like plastic, glass and stainless steel — without leaving lint all over.

-Once I discovered this, I invested in a few dozen cleaning cloths.
+Once I discovered this, I invested in several dozen cleaning cloths.
 I store some under every sink and use them to clean every surface of my home.